Welcome to

 With more suppliers entering the market and a growing demand for gas flow measurement, we believe vortex flowmeters are uniquely positioned for strong growth.

-Since vortex flowmeters were first introduced to the market in 1968, the number of worldwide suppliers has grown to at least 35 and many changes have taken place in the market.
+Since vortex flowmeters were first introduced to the market, the number of worldwide suppliers has grown to more than 50 and many changes have taken place in the market.
 Today there are a wide variety of choices for customers to make when specifying or purchasing vortex flowmeters.
 Technical innovations include anti-vibration software and electronics, multivariable flowmeters, reduced bore meters, plastic vortex flowmeters, and much more.

 This study examines: